tfreese56/tfreese56.github.io/tfjekyll/_posts/2021-04-18-x-device-locker.md

 title:  "X Device Locker"
 date:   2021-04-18 08:00:00 -0600
 subtitle: "Cross platform password storage"
-thumbnail: "/img/ionic-small.png"
+thumbnail: "/img/vue-small.png"
 categories: ionic
+tags: Vue
 ---
-X Device Locker is an app storing ( Key, Value ) pairs where the Value is encrypted using the user's main password.
+X Device Locker is an app storing ( Key, Value ) pairs where the Value is encrypted using the user's password.
 The original intention was for a user to have a completely local, secure password storage for their online services.

 Technologies:
 <div style="display: flex; align-items: center; flex-direction: row; flex-wrap: wrap;">